denten-books/plain-text/1-chapter.md

 Yet it is impossible to entirely disassociate the implementation from the idea.
-In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
-Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, later wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-3; also cited in
+@petzold_annotated_2008, 63].
+Disregarding the broader, metaphysical
+implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

 What are we to make of universal Turing machines implemented in virtual worlds like *Wireworld* (a cellular automaton simulation), or *Minecraft* (a procedurally